December 24, 2023

 How About 20 Last Christmases!

 There are a few hundred covers of Wham!'s Last Christmas, and that's the official count.
 I wasn't all that keen for the original tune when first released.
-It wasn't until I heard The Final's (first track) version when it finally clued in that it was indeed, a pretty decent tune.
-I now listen to several versions, and 20 to share with you all.
-I haven't heard every single version, so I'm sure there's gold out there.
-Fortunately, this collection should suffice.
+It wasn't until I heard The Final's version (first track) when it finally hit.
+I now listen to several versions including the original, and here's 20 to share with you all.

 A mix of genres in this collection - rock, pop, hard rock, pop-punk, dance, downtempo, etc. As mentioned previously, The Final's version is (probably) my favorite.
 I also love the drum-sampled dancey version by Whigfield.
 The Twang's take leans a little to revisionist country.
-Other versions by Rubber Band (a Beatles parody group), The Dollyrots, The Swingle Singers, Pullover (another fav), etc. 20 groups in all.
+Other good to great versions by Rubber Band (a Beatles parody group), The Dollyrots, The Swingle Singers, Pullover (another fav), etc.

 I'm not sure if I'll have another mix before the big day.
-If not, then a very merry Christmas to everyone!
+If not, have a Very Merry Christmas!
 Take care of yourselves.

 December 16, 2023